Laurynas Beliauskas

-Laurynas Beliauskas (born 3 May 1997) is a Lithuanian basketball player for Skyliners Frankfurt of the Basketball Bundesliga.
+Laurynas Beliauskas (born 2 March 1997) is a Lithuanian professional basketball player for Dinamo Sassari of the Lega Basket Serie A (LBA).

 Professional career

 Beliauskas made his debut with Neptunas Klaipeda during the 2014-15 season.
 He played in 2014–15 Euroleague Basketball Next Generation Tournament for BC Žalgiris youth.
-Although his team didn't make to the final, he won 3 point shootout contest.
+Although his team didn't make to the final, he won the three-point shootout contest.

+On 9 August 2023, Beliauskas signed with Greek club PAOK.
+On January 26, 2024, he requested to be released from the team.
+He was averaging 8.6 points and 2.9 rebounds per game, shooting with 36.7% from the three-point line.

+On 2 February 2024, he signed with Stal Ostrów Wielkopolski of the Polish Basketball League (PLK).
+He averaged 17.4 points, 3.4 rebounds and 4.9 assists per game, shooting 44.7% from beyond the arc.

+On 12 June 2024, Beliauskas signed a one-year deal with Juventus Utena of the Lithuanian Basketball League (LKL).

+On July 29, 2025, he signed with Dinamo Sassari of the Lega Basket Serie A (LBA).

 National team career

 He won bronze medals with the Lithuania national team in 2015 FIBA Europe Under-18 Championship.